Welcome | spec | C-PLOT | Support | Users | Contact

 DESCRIPTION

-Note, the -v flag does not display the values of the new data array types.
+Note, the -v flag does not display the values of the data arrays.
 Rather, a declaration suitable for creating the array is printed.
-Such a declaration does, in fact, clear the contents of an already existing array.
+Such a declaration does clear the contents of an already existing array.

 In addition, the type of symbols listed can be controlled using the flags in the following table where a - flag prevents symbols with the given attribute from being listed and a + flag includes symbols with the given attribute in the list.